ACE x firstdraft Short-term Residency

 Attendance at key after-hours events that support the delivery of the ACE x firstdraft Short-term Residency.

-To be eligible, applicants must have been residents of South Australia for a minimum of twelve months by May 2025.
+To be eligible, applicants must have been residents of South Australia for a minimum of 12 months by July 2026.

 Proposals should consider the scale of the work for freight and size of firstdraft gallery spaces.
 The artist will be responsible for self-installation, and the proposal should reflect a practical approach to scale, complexity, and logistics.
 Competitive applications demonstrate a clear, realistic approach to logistics and installation.